darcyj/cardpricer/README.md

 ## How to run the program to get prices

 1. First, you need to have a csv file.
-Some requirements:
+Maybe just look at `neph_budget.csv` in this repo instead of reading these boring requirements:
 * the first column contains names of magic cards
 * the csv file must have a header (column names)
 * card names that include commas (i.e. "zada, hedron grinder") need to be wrapped in "", but your spreadsheet program should do this by default.
 LibreOffice Calc sure does.